~From 1962 to 2019, Lane’s is more than Privateering History

-Ron’s children Susan, Terry and Linda now work together to manage Lane’s.
-In 1994 Susan opened Snug Harbour Books and in 1998 she further expanded the shop and opened Snug Harbour Gourmet Shop.
+Ron’s children Susan and Terry now work together to manage Lane’s.
+In 1994 Susan opened Snug Harbour Books and Cafe.

 Lane’s Privateer Inn has been through many changes over the years but one common thread makes Lane’s Privateer Inn what it is today ~ family means everything and every guest is treated like family.
 Welcome to Lane’s Privateer Inn, established in 1962.